AdobeDocs/experience-manager-cloud-service.en/help/security/security-considerations.md

 * Access to the trust-store can be further restricted by repository access control depending on the use-case.

+>[!NOTE]
+>
-Adobe recommends the default access controls be used for the Trust Store, which means that it remains publicly accessible.
+>Adobe recommends the default access controls be used for the Trust Store, which means that it remains publicly accessible.
 For the most secure configuration, you can use a policy of deny jcr:all for everyone.

 ## Anonymous Permission Hardening Package {#anonymous-permission-hardening-package}